 Areas of expertise

-Noora Kotaja is an Associate Professor of Molecular Medicine at the Institute of Biomedicine, University of Turku, Finland.
+Noora Kotaja is a Professor of Molecular Medicine at the Institute of Biomedicine, University of Turku, Finland.
 She obtained PhD in Biomedicine at the University of Helsinki under supervision of Profs.
 Olli Jänne and Jorma Palvimo.
 The title of her PhD thesis was "Function of PIAS proteins in steroid receptor-dependent signaling" , and it was approved with distinction and awarded with PhD theseis award from the Finnish Academy of Science.She did her postdoctoral training at the Institut de Génétique et de Biologie Moléculaire et Cellulaire, Strasbourg, France, in the research group of Dr. Paolo Sassone-Corsi on germ cell-specific regulation of gene expression.
 In 2006, she returned back in Finland to establish her own research group at the University of Turku, where she received first an Academy Research Fellow post from the Academy of Finland, followed by a tenure track Professor position in 2012.
 Her scientific achievements have been recognized by L'Oreal Finland for Women in Science award in 2006, Unto Uotila award form the Finnish Endrocrine Society in 2008 and Young Researcher award from the International Netwolrk of Young Researchers in Male Fertiliy in 2011 and Yourn Andrologist award from the International Society of Andrology in 2013.

 - Molecular biology

 - Reproductive biology